maidsafe/rfcs/proposed/MPID Messaging.md

     Online,
     /// Send out an MpidMessage
     PutMessage(MpidMessage),
-    /// Send out an MpidHeader and sender's original SignedToken to allow response to sender's Put PutHeader(MpidHeader, Option<SignedToken>),
+    /// Send out an MpidHeader and sender's original Authority and SignedToken to allow response
+    /// to sender's Put
+    PutHeader(MpidHeader, Authority, Option<SignedToken>),
     /// Try to retrieve the message corresponding to the included header GetMessage(MpidHeader),
     /// List of headers to check for continued existence of corresponding messages in Sender's outbox